Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

     ),
     faqs: [
       {
-        question: 'What is Dharma Realty?',
+        question: 'What is REST-iN-U?',
-        answer: 'Dharma Realty is India\'s first property platform that combines traditional Vastu Shastra and Vedic Astrology with modern real estate technology.
+        answer: 'REST-iN-U is India\'s first property platform that combines traditional Vastu Shastra and Vedic Astrology with modern real estate technology.
 We help you find homes that are not just practically suitable but also spiritually aligned with your energy and aspirations.', },
       {
-        question: 'How is Dharma Realty different from other property platforms?',
+        question: 'How is REST-iN-U different from other property platforms?',
         answer: 'Unlike traditional platforms that focus only on location, price, and amenities, we provide comprehensive Vastu analysis for every property, personalized astrology-based property matching, blockchain-secured transactions, and AI-powered recommendations based on your birth chart and preferences.', },
       {
-        question: 'Is Dharma Realty available in my city?',
+        question: 'Is REST-iN-U available in my city?',
         answer: 'We currently operate in 25+ major cities across India including Mumbai, Delhi NCR, Bangalore, Chennai, Hyderabad, Pune, Kolkata, and Ahmedabad.
 We\'re rapidly expanding and adding new cities every month.
 Check our search page to see if properties are available in your area.', },
       {
-        question: 'Do I need to believe in Vastu or astrology to use Dharma Realty?',
+        question: 'Do I need to believe in Vastu or astrology to use REST-iN-U?',
         answer: 'Not at all!
 Our platform provides all the standard property search features you\'d expect.
 Vastu scores and astrology compatibility are additional insights that you can choose to consider or ignore.
 Many users find these insights helpful even without strong beliefs in these sciences.', },
     ],